Features

 • a canonical cbx_... lease ID;

-• a normalized slug (blue-lobster, Blue Lobster, BLUE_LOBSTER all resolve
+• a normalized slug — blue-lobster, Blue Lobster, and BLUE_LOBSTER all

-• in coordinator mode, also the slug as known to the broker, regardless of
+• in coordinator mode, the slug as the broker knows it (case-insensitive).

 Resolution order:

-1. Read the local claim store for the literal identifier or any slug match
+1. Read the local claim store. resolveLeaseClaim first tries the literal

 3. If a matching claim exists, use its leaseID as the canonical handle.

-5. to resolve the identifier (slug or canonical ID).
+5. resolve the identifier (slug or canonical ID).

 6. For static SSH and direct-provider modes, fall back to the provider's

 The first source that returns a hit wins.
-This is why --id blue-lobster works from any directory once the warmup ran in some other repo - the local claim translates slug to lease ID before the broker is involved.
+This is why --id blue-lobster works from any directory once a warmup ran in some other repo — the local claim translates the slug to a lease ID before the broker is ever involved.

 #Identifier Lifetime

-provisional lease ID newLeaseID() call → broker returns final ID
+provisional lease ID newLeaseID() before the broker call

-slug computed on first lease creation, stable forever
+slug computed on first lease creation, stable for that lease

-provider name derived from lease ID + slug
+provider name derived from final lease ID + slug

 run ID minted per crabbox run when a coordinator is configured